-‘Voters chose uninterrupted progress by re-electing Modi government,’ says President Ram Nath Kovind
+Voters chose uninterrupted progress by re-electing Modi government, says President Ram Nath Kovind

 President Ram Nath Kovind addressed a joint sitting of the two Houses of Parliament in the Central Hall on Thursday.
 The customary address by the president will be followed by proceedings in both Houses.

 Kovind said the newly elected Lok Sabha represents an image of the diversities of India, with the most women MPs ever and nearly half of the new members being first-timers.
+“It is a matter of joy that the reflection of India’s diversity is visible in this joint sitting,” he said.
+“People of every age, hailing from villages and cities, belonging to every profession, are members of both the Houses.”

-He said that by electing the Narendra Modi government again with an even bigger majority, the voters had given the mandate to continue with India’s development journey that started in 2014, uninterrupted.
-The president also said that the voters had seen disappointment and instability before 2014.
+“The people of the country have given a very clear mandate in this election,” he said, adding that the people had given the Narendra Modi government a bigger majority after assessing its performance during the first tenure.
+“By doing so, the people of the country have given a mandate for continuing uninterrupted and at an accelerated pace the journey of development which started in 2014,” he said.
+The president added that the voters had seen disappointment and instability before 2014.

 “National security is paramount for my government,” he said.
 “Surgical strike and air strike on terror camps have made India’s intentions clear.”